Pelicans GM Says Team is in Constant Contact with Disgruntled Superstar

 During a recent discussion with Andscape's Marc Spears, Pelicans General Manager Joe Dumars said that he is in constant communication with franchise pillar Zion Williamson.

 It felt like a coup for the New Orleans Pelicans in 2019 when they won the NBA Draft Lottery and the opportunity to select Williamson, considered to be a generational prospect.
-Things have not worked out that way as of yet, but the sky is still the limit for the power forward.
+Things have not worked out that way yet, but the sky is still the limit for the power forward.

-When Spears asked Dumars, a Hall of Fame guard for the Pistons about his relationship with Williamson, he responded:
+When Spears asked Dumars, a Hall of Fame guard for the Pistons, about his relationship with Williamson, he responded:

 "The first thing I would say about Zion is he’s an incredibly good guy.
 He’s a really good person.
 He’s obviously immensely talented.
 He and I have had some incredible conversations.
 We are in constant contact with each other.
 I’ve talked to him about the responsibility of being great and the responsibility of being a leader, of being a captain, of being the best player, of being the face of a franchise."